-ECONOMICAL IMPACT

-107 Supply chain

-109 Local Content development

-112 Supporting social infrastructure
+107 Supply chain 109 Local Content development 112 Supporting social infrastructure development.

-development.

-the region and Qazaqstan as a whole.
+Working with local suppliers and contractors constitutes an essential part of the economic development of the region and Qazaqstan as a whole.

-In 2021, KPO awarded contracts and contract amendments to some 500 contractors and suppliers. nearly 80% of which were local entities.
+In 2021, KPO awarded contracts and contract amendments to some 500 contractors and suppliers, nearly 80% of which were local entities.